 In 2008, Mid-Continent Public Library purchased a unique piece of property in the Shoal Creek area of Kansas City from the Crouch Family.
-This 33-acre property would become the site of what is today the Woodneath Library Center.
+This 33-acre property became the site of what is today the Woodneath Library Center.
 On this property resides a historic home that is the only site in northern Kansas City designated as a landmark on the city, county, state, and federal registers.
 Listed in 1978 on the National Register of Historic Places, the home is a Greek Revival-style farmhouse built in 1855-56 and is known officially as the Elbridge Arnold Homestead or the Edwin Y. Crouch Residence.

 In the coming years, the Library plans to develop specific projects intended to explore and understand the history of Woodneath.
-More information about the historic home’s reopening will be added as available.

-If you would like to learn more about plans, please contact Mark Livengood, Story Center Director at email@example.com.
+If you would like to learn more about plans, please contact Mark Livengood, Story Center Director at email@example.com or (816) 883-4793.

 The project is funded through private support from individuals and foundations and a National Endowment for the Humanities Challenge Grant.